melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 Books, tutorials and online courses often make suggestions on how to set up a Python environment.
 Some recommend using [Conda](https://conda.io/docs/), some [virtualenv](https://virtualenv.pypa.io/en/stable/) or [pyenv](https://github.com/pyenv/pyenv).
 Which one to choose?
 Why not use the system Python installation that most of the modern operating systems have?
-The post explains how to create a friendly environment for Python.

 One way to introduce some structure into the variety of the Python environment management tools is to categorize them by the use case they are trying to solve: